Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 ![Colour palette](assets/images/readme-images/color-palette_mycolor.space.png)

 **Images:** Images besides the header image of the blue sky, are either of Dr. Giri, or of Vienna, or of various therapy settings.
-All images relate to the content of the page.
+All images relate to the content of the page while not being too flat or direct (ie instead of an image of money changing hands, an image of shaking hands was chosen).

 ## Features